mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Chapter 5  exposed the tensions that developed in the activity systems and subsequent evolution the tools used include code authoring environment, supporting resources of printed and digital format.

-This section  analyse these tensions in more depth,
+This section  analyses these tensions in more depth?

 <!-- ### Justifying the use of Metaphors in these FINDINGS - CONCLUSION?